-- The initial rinse will remove loose soil and it is easier to spread soap over wet hands than dry. - Scrubbing carefully with soap with remove more bacteria compared to washing with only water.10 How long you wash for and how you rub your hands will influence how much dirt and bacteria are removed.
+- The initial rinse will remove loose soil and it is easier to spread soap over wet hands than dry. - Scrubbing carefully with soap will release bacteria compared to only water.10 How long you wash and how you rub the hands will influence the amount of dirt and bacteria that are removed.
 WHO recommends a procedure for how to do it right so that every part of the hand is cleaned.11 - Rinsing removes dirt and bacteria along with the soap lather.
-It is important to rinse thoroughly since it is at this stage that bacteria are actually removed from the skin and because soap residues can cause skin irritation. - Drying removes additional loose debris on the skin that has been loosened by washing.
+It is important to rinse thoroughly since it is at this stage that bacteria are actually removed from the skin and because soap residues can cause skin irritation. - Drying removes additional loose debris on the skin which has been loosened by washing.
 Drying also reduces transfer of bacteria to and from the skin when other surfaces are touched12 and prevents a humid environment from encouraging the growth and reproduction of bacteria.

-Sometimes it will be appropriate to use hand sanitiser instead of handwashing.
-To sanitise hands correctly, apply a palmful of sanitiser into your cupped hands and rub until dry.
-To achieve good results, it is important to use enough hand sanitiser to keep hands moist for the entire time listed on the product label.
+Sometimes it will be appropriate to use hand sanitizer instead of handwashing.
+To sanitize hands correctly, apply a palmful of sanitizer into your cupped hands and rub until dry.
+To achieve good results, it is important to use enough hand sanitizer to keep hands moist for the entire time listed on the product label.
 It is also important to rub every surface of the hand.
-It is common to miss one or more areas of the hands when rubbing.
-WHO has a recommended procedure that can be followed to ensure that no areas of the hands are missed.
-11
+It is common to miss one or more areas of the hands when rubbing.13 WHO has a recommended procedure which can be followed to ensure that no areas of the hands are missed.11

-Handwashing versus hand sanitising?
+Hand washing versus hand sanitizing?